codeAdrian/codeAdrian.github.io/src/portfolio/adrians-music-collection.md

 </figcaption>
 </figure>

-I also remembered that I never worked on a project that had a light/dark theme switche, so I've added it to the app.
-Since the app uses a simple theme and CSS custom properties, it was easy to add a dark mode just by switching the CSS color variables and fine-tuning a few items.
+I also realized that I had never worked on a project with a light/dark theme switcher, so I decided to add one to the app.
+Since the app uses a simple theme with CSS custom properties, implementing dark mode was straightforward.
+I just had to toggle the CSS color variables and fine-tune a few elements to ensure everything looked great in both themes.

 <figure>
 {% image "portfolio/adrians-music-collection-4.jpg", "Album items list page, dark theme" %}